ePirat/obuparse/README.md

 ad-hoc parsers.

-I could have ripped out an OBU parser from other projects, but they're all either very intertwined with their respective encoder/decoder, written in vert unportable manners, or in non-FFI friendly languages.
+I could have ripped out an OBU parser from other projects, but they're all either very intertwined with their respective encoder/decoder, written in very unportable manners, or in non-FFI friendly languages.
 At the time of writing this, I am not aware of any permissively licensed (or otherwise) OBU parsers that actually work portably.